MicrosoftDocs/sql-docs/docs/sql-server/sql-server-2014-release-notes.md

 **Workaround:** None.

 ### Upgrading from SQL Server 2014 CTP 2 to SQL Server RTM
-Upgrading is full supported, specifically, you can:
+Upgrading is fullly supported, specifically, you can:

 1. Attach a SQL Server 2014 CTP 2 database to an instance of SQL Server 2014 RTM.
 2. Restore a database backup taken on SQL Server 2014 CTP 2 to an instance of SQL Server 2014 RTM.
 3. In-place upgrade to SQL Server 2014 RTM.
 4. Rolling upgrade to SQL Server 2014 RTM.
 You are required to switch to manual failover mode before initiating the rolling upgrade.
 Refer to [Upgrade and Update of Availability Group Servers with Minimal Downtime and Data Loss](http://msdn.microsoft.com/library/dn178483.aspx) for details.
 5. Data collected by Transaction Performance Collection Sets installed in SQL Server 2014 CTP 2 cannot be viewed through SQL Server Management Studio in SQL Server 2014 RTM, and vice versa.
-Use SQL Server Management Studio in SQL Server 2014 CTP 2 to view data collected by the Collection Set installed in SQL Server 2014 CTP 2, and use SQL Server Management Studio in SQL Server 2014 RTM to view data collected by the Collection Set installed in SQL Server 2014 RTM.

 ### Downgrading from SQL Server 2014 RTM to SQL Server 2014 CTP 2
-This is not supported.
+This action is not supported.

 **Workaround:** There is no workaround for downgrade.
 We recommend that you back up the database before upgrading to SQL Server 2014 RTM.